 Back to School Joy for Mom and Kids

 One of the times that I feel most human and most fulfilled is when I am learning and teaching.
-I have been listening to the book Girl, Wash Your Face by Rachel Hollis.
+I have been listening to the books and getting joy from it.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but won’t cost you a penny more)!
 Click here to read my full disclosure policy.